Find Your Circle

-Who?
-EKU students or incoming students interested in living in and advocating for a safe environment for gender identity, gender expression, and sexuality.
+*Who?* For current or incoming students interested in living in and advocating for a safe environment for gender identity, sexuality and expression.

 - Workshops solely for Education majors focused on what it takes to be a successful first-year student in the major

-- Informational events related to education where members of the learning community learn further about topics specific to them as an education major and future educator.
+- Informational events related to education where members of the learning community learn further about topics specific to them as education majors and future educators.

 - Students who participate in the Education LLC will have the opportunity to participate in a clustered course with fellow residents.

-Who?
-First-generation college students (first to come to college in their family)
+*Who?* For First-generation college students (first to come to college in their family).

 - We do social and academic events.
 In the past, we have had mixers, snack and chats, and have set up a dinner with faculty and staff who were also First Generation college students.